o3de/o3de.org/content/docs/userguide/mat-shaders-intro.md

+description: ' Use shaders to specify how light interacts with objects for your game in &ALYlong;. '
+slug: mat-shaders-intro
+title: Shader Rendering System
+---
 # Shader Rendering System<a name="mat-shaders-intro"></a>

 Lumberyard uses physically\-based rendering \(PBR\) shaders that use real\-world physical rules and properties to describe how incoming light interacts with objects\.
 This means that object materials look more convincing under different lighting conditions\.
 A basic understanding of how light interacts with objects in the real world can be very helpful when setting up materials\.